BIIFSweden/SenolyticDetection/README.md

 conda activate senolysisenv
 senolysis
 ```
 This will open a small GUI prompting you to select the directory containing the images to analyze.
 Select the directory and set the maximum allowable area of the quiescent nuclei.
-Nuclei larger than this present in the green channel are removed.
+Nuclei larger than this threshold that are present in the green channel will be removed.
 Then, press Run Analysis and monitor the script's progress in the command prompt/terminal.

 <p align="center">
 <img width="500" alt="Screen Shot 2022-05-24 at 3 27 40 PM" src="https://user-images.githubusercontent.com/43760657/170046498-79d23ed3-3934-4fe8-b461-52c5b5156b16.png">